 In November 2018, the Company's Board of Directors approved a plan to sell the two office buildings.
-The properties are classified as current assets held for sale in the consolidated balance sheets for March 31, 2019 and December 31, 2018.
+The properties were classified as current assets held for sale in the consolidated balance sheet for December 31, 2018.
 In February 2019, the Company agreed to sell these buildings to an unrelated third party, which agreement was amended in March 2019.
-The agreement as amended provides for a sale price of \$24.5 million subject to prorations and adjustments.
-The sale is expected to be finalized in the second quarter of 2019.
-These properties are associated with the Company's one reportable segment.
+The sale was finalized in the second quarter of 2019 for a sale price of \$24.4 million, and the Company incurred closing fees of \$0.3 million.
+The Company recognized a gain of \$2.7 million on the sale within general and administrative expense in the consolidated statement of operations and comprehensive income.
+The properties were associated with the Company's one reportable segment.

-Property and equipment classified as held for sale during each of March 31, 2019 and December 31, 2018 is as follows (in thousands):
+Property and equipment classified as held for sale at December 31, 2018 is as follows (in thousands):